neelkanth-shitolay/CSE110Page/index.md

 # About Me

 ## Background
 Hello, I'm [Neelkanth]!
 I'm a Computer Engineering student passionate about [software engineering].
+So far in the course I have created [Link to README.md](README.md).

 ## Basic Information
 1. ![Profile Picture](link_to_your_profile_picture)